 Basics of Conducting Focus Groups Written by Carter McNamara, PhD Focus groups are a powerful means to evaluate services or test new ideas.
 Basically, focus groups are interviews, but of 6-10 people at the same time in the same group.
-One can get a great groups are interviews, but of 6-10 people at the same time in the same group.
-One can g deal of information during a focus group session.
+One can get a great deal of information during a focus group session.